cecat/UtilityWatchMQTT/HASS/README.md

-In the HA dashboard I am using sensor cards to graph these, and if you want to get a nice, (more) detailed line graph by clicking on the card you want to specify a unit_of_measure in your configuration.yaml file as noted above.
+In the HA dashboard I am using sensor cards to graph these, and if you want to get a nice, (more) detailed line graph by clicking on the card you want to specify a unit_of_measurement in your configuration.yaml file as noted above.

 For example, here is the code for my sensor card watching the sump current: